jeka-dev/jeka/org.jerkar.core/src/main/doc/reference/20-Dependency management.md

 ###### Specifying Maven Classifier and extension of the artifact

 Maven or Ivy module dependencies need to be downloaded from a binary repository.
-This could be a managed repository (as _Nexus8 or _Artifactory_), simple file system repo or a combination of any.
+This could be a managed repository (as _Nexus_ or _Artifactory_), simple file system repo or a combination of any.

 ```